Phonon dressing of a facilitated one-dimensional Rydberg lattice gas: Facilitated Rydberg dynamics

-The most challenging condition is probably the assumption of a trap frequency of $\omega \simeq 2\pi \times 800$ kHz, which is larger than current typical values that are on the order of $\omega \simeq 2\pi \times 100$ kHz \cite{Trapping_frequency}.
-Also, we assumed throughout that atoms in both their ground state and Rydberg state are trapped in the lattice potential.
+We assumed throughout that atoms in both their ground state and Rydberg state are trapped in the lattice potential.
 The feasibility of this has been demonstrated in Ref. \cite{barredo2020}, however, this is not yet standard technology in Rydberg quantum simulator setups.
-Furthermore, for the parameters considered, the spin-phonon coupling constant is about $10$ times larger than the Rydberg atom decay rate.
-However, given that $\kappa$ depends on the gradient of the interaction potential, its value can be increased by tailoring the interaction potential between Rydberg states via microwave dressing, as theoretically discussed in Refs. \cite{Gambetta,Pohl_MW} and demonstrated in Ref. \cite{zhang2020}.
+Furthermore, for the parameters considered, the spin-phonon coupling constant is about $15$ times larger than the Rydberg atom decay rate.
+However, given that $\kappa$ depends on the gradient of the interaction potential, its value can be modified by tailoring the interaction potential between Rydberg states via microwave dressing, as theoretically discussed in Refs. \cite{Gambetta,Pohl_MW} and demonstrated in Ref. \cite{zhang2020}.
 This may allow to push the ratio $\kappa/\omega$ in the region that is considered in Fig. \ref{fig:bands}.

 We conclude this section by remarking that the parameter values discussed here represent the most ideal case in that they give rise to a scenario in which all energy scales are clearly separated.
 This is in fact very convenient for the theoretical analysis.
 In practice, it is reasonable to expect that also parameter choices that are less stringent will permit the experimental observation of signatures of phonon dressing in the dynamics of facilitated Rydberg clusters.